RTradeLtd/Lens/README.md

 Searching through Lens will be facilitated through the TEMPORAL web interface.
 Optionally, we will have a service independent from TEMPORAL which users can submit content to have it be indexed.
 This however, is not compensated with RTC.
 In order to receive the RTC, you must participate through Lens indexing within the TEMPORAL web interface.

-## Installation

-NOTE: All commands after `#1` need to be ran from the root directroy of this repo, ie `$GOPATH/src/github.com/RTradeLtd/Lens`

-1) Download this repository via git or `go get -u -v github.com/RTradeLtd/Lens/...`
-2) Run `docker-compose -f lens.yml up` to create a test environment with default settings (lens grpc server of `0.0.0.0:9998`, with an ipfs api of `127.0.0.1:5001`)
-3) Build the client with `make cli`
-4) Run the client with `./temporal-lens client` and follow any instructions (if asked to set `CONFIG_DAG` set it to `test/config.json`)

-Note, after starting up the lens container once, you may change its configuration settings located at `/data/lens/config.json`

 ## Supported Formats

 Only IPFS CIDs are supported, and they must be plaintext files.
 We attempt to determine the content type via mime type sniffing, and use that to determine whether or not we can analyze the content.